 For more information on the subject of FOP & School, and ideas on possible adaptations, please see the following areas of this website:

-- The "News and Events" menu: Click "Latest News" to find relevant articles from magazines and newsletters around the world.
+- Read the latest news on FOP to find relevant articles from magazines and newsletters around the world.

-- Refer to your past FOP Connection newsletters for articles written by occupational therapists, teachers, and parents.
+- Refer to our past FOP Connection newsletters for articles written by occupational therapists, teachers, and parents.

 Pre-Kindergarten & Kindergarten

 During the toddler years, children with FOP are mainly like their peers.
 Some may have stiffness in their upper bodies and balance problems because of the FOP toes, but in general, their bodies function like their friends.
 This means that the primary FOP issue at this time is the overriding need to prevent trauma that may start a flareup.
 When preparing for Pre-Kindergarten or Kindergarten for a child with FOP, most parents have found that the best way to be sure everyone understands all the concerns is with a face-to-face meeting where the best interests of the child is clearly the focus.
 Such a meeting should include everyone involved with the educational experience of the child, including the new teachers, previous teachers, aides (if any), school nurse, and any service providers, such as Occupational Therapists (OTs), Physical Therapists (PTs), speech & language specialists, etc.